 - 2 lemongrass stalks tender part only finely chopped

-- 1 in /2.5cm piece fresh ginger peeled grated
+- 1 inch /2.5cm piece fresh ginger peeled grated

 - 8 black peppercorns

-- 1 lb /500g small potatoes peeled and quartered
+- 1 lb /500g of small potatoes peeled and quartered

 - 12 pearl onions peeled & left whole

 - 2 lbs of beef stewing meat cubed

 - leaves small bunch fresh cilantro/coriander stalks finely chopped & separated